nknaian/albumcollections/README.md

 netsh interface portproxy add v4tov4 listenport=5000 listenaddress=0.0.0.0 connectport=5000 connectaddress=<insert_your_wsl2_ip>
 ```
 - Activate your virtual environment `source path-to-venv/bin/activate`
-- From the top level musicorg directory, run: `flask run --host=0.0.0.0`
+- From the top level albumcollections directory, run: `flask run --host=0.0.0.0`
 - Open `<insert-your-host-ip>:5000` in browser of your other device on the same LAN as your host